 For those groups that have been added to the cabinet, the administrator determines the level of access the group has, which becomes part of the cabinet default access list.

 There are other areas where groups can be used, but where the user group does NOT need to be added to a cabinet:

 4. Groups in ACL - a group can be in a document's ACL even if that group has not been added to the cabinet.
 In these cases, groups are general put into those ACLs via the API, commonly by ethical walls software.
 These kinds of groups are generally NOT added to the cabinet membership list because end-users won't be needing to see or use them (#3).
 Adding a group to a cabinet allows end-users to view and add those groups to documents.
 End-users cannot manually add a group to a document's ACL through the UI, unless that group has first been added to the cabinet.

 5. PBS - when defining profile-based security, the user groups in the access string do not need to be added to any cabinet where those profiles may be used.
 As long as the group exists at the repository level, the document will receive that group in its access list.

-6. ndImport - when defining access in an import, the user groups specified in the import file do not need to be added to the destination cabinet.
+6. ndImport - when defining access for an import, the user groups specified in the import file do not need to be added to the destination cabinet.
 As long as the group exists at the repository level, the document will receive that group in its access list.
-In other words, the access string in the import file is validate against the repository, not the cabinet.
+In other words, the access string in the import file is validated against the repository, not the cabinet.
 In most cases, however, these groups will be added to the cabinet membership list as well, for reasons #1-3.